mhwlng/streamdeck-starcitizen/README.md

 You can also delete the .scj files and restart the plugin, to extract the files from the p4k file again.

-For easier debugging, installation and testing, `defaultProfile.xml`, `keybindings.csv` and `PropertyInspector\StarCitizen\Static.html` files are created in the plugin directory.
+For easier debugging, installation and testing, `defaultProfile.xml`, `keybindings.csv`, `joystickbindings.csv`, `mousebindings.csv`, `unboundactions.csv` and `PropertyInspector\StarCitizen\Static.html` files are created in the plugin directory.

 The plugin uses all the active keyboard bindings from `defaultProfile.xml` and then overrules some of the bindings, with any custom keyboard bindings from this file :